 Differences between Monetary Policies and Fiscal Policies

-- While monetary policies are government policies implemented through the central bank, fiscal policies are implemented by the law, policies-making body of the government.
+- While monetary policies are government policies implemented through the central bank, fiscal policies are implemented by the policy-makers of the government through laws.

-- Monetary policies use tools such as a bank rate variation policy, open market operations, changes in reserve ratios, and selective credit controls for implementation, while fiscal policies uses tax and government expenditure as tools for implementation
+- Monetary policies use tools such as a bank rate variation policies, open market operations, changes in reserve ratios, and selective credit controls for implementation, while fiscal policies use tax and government expenditure as tools for implementation.

 Which of the followings cannot be an instrument of monetary policy?

 C. Open market operations

 Decisions about taxation and spending is a tool used in fiscal policy through government policies.
 Changes in reserve ratios, open market operations, selective credit controls, and bank rate variation policies are all monetary policies.